 What to Do When Your Washing Machine Won’t Drain

 Nobody wants to hear their washing machine stop only to open it and see their clothes still drowning in water.
+In especially bad cases of a washer not draining, you might have water spill out of a front-load washer.
 When you notice your washing machine won’t drain, you begin to wonder just how you’ll fix your washer and if you’ll need to call a professional.
 Understandably, you’re frustrated at the prospect of paying someone hundreds of dollars to fix your washer.
-Before you go into full panic mode, here are some steps to take if your washer won’t drain.
+Before you go into full panic mode, here are some quick tips and steps to take if your washer won’t drain.
 In order to ensure your safety, before taking these steps, unplug the power cord from the wall, or flip the circuit breaker.

 How to fix a washing machine that won’t drain